Skip to content

 In 1899, two passerbys gave citizens their first look at a “horseless vehicle” that could do a blistering 15 mph.
 In 1903, seeing speeds progress, Elgin Automobile Association formed to set speed limits in town.

-However, in 1907, two racers sped through, going from Chicago to Elgin in an hour and 20 minutes (that route now takes about 50 minutes to do in normal traffic) on their way to Rockford.
+However, in 1907, two racers sped through, going from Chicago to Elgin in an hour and 20 minutes — a route now takes about 50 minutes to do in normal traffic — on their way to Rockford.

-That taste of racing arguably inspired Elgin residents pushed for a race of their own in 1909.
+That taste of racing arguably inspired Elgin residents to push for a race of their own in 1909.

 A year later, on Aug.
 26-27, 1910, the first three AAA races happened on the 8-mile Elgin Road Race Course.

 Dave Buck, Al Livingstone and two-time AAA champion Ralph Mulford were the first winners on the course.
-Ray Harroun was also among the competitors.
+Ray Harroun, the future winner of the first Indy 500 in 1911, was also among the competitors.

 Just as Elgin giveth, however, Elgin taketh.
 In 1911, Buck and his mechanic died in a crash that left several people injured in a fallen grandstand.